openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public func flush(): Unit
 ```

-**Description:** Writes cached data to the file system so that all cached data can be accessed in the next HTTP request.
+**Description:** Writes cached data to the file system, enabling access to all cached data in the next HTTP request.

 **System Capability:** SystemCapability.Communication.NetStack